VarisMarcell/Semester1Final/README.md

-#Pohnpei SDA School
+# Pohnpei SDA School
-##Computer II 1st Semester Final Project
+## Computer II 1st Semester Final Project

-###Description
+### Description
-Students will add information, write CSS styles, and add JS functionality to a provided website template.
+Students will add information, write CSS styles, and add JS functionality to a provided website template. <br>
 They will create 3 cards which will have information about HTML, CSS, and JS.